stonepros/stone/doc/radosgw/admin.rst

 Quota Management
 ================

-The Ceph Object Gateway enables you to set quotas on users and buckets owned by users.
+The Stone Object Gateway enables you to set quotas on users and buckets owned by users.
 Quotas include the maximum number of objects in a bucket and the maximum storage size a bucket can hold.